tytydraco/yessleep/out/The_linden_tree_and_the_pond.md

-I bound myself over and over towards her nest, snapping my jaws violently, trying to get at another egg.
+I threw myself over and over towards her nest, snapping my jaws violently, trying to get at another egg.
 Until I realized that I had a heavy chain bound around my right ankle.
 The chain trailed off into the center of the pond.